Pitasi/univrs/articles/rust-server-components.md

 }
 ```

-At this point you can try adding a `sleep()` inside the `counter()` function
-and you'll see that the rest of the page (i.e. the title and the loading text)
-will render straight away and won't be blocked by your sleep.
+At this point, you may try inserting a `sleep()` function within  `counter()` to check whether the remainder of the page (i.e. the title and loading text) would render immediately without being slowed down by your sleep.

-To keep things clean and nice, write your own `suspense()` component!
+Write your own `suspense()` component to keep things tidy!

 ```rust
 pub fn suspense(route: &str, placeholder: Markup) -> Markup {